gondyb/Website-Monitor/README.md

 This package computes different kind of statistics about the websites.
 It then sends these statistics back to the UI.

+### Alarm system test

+To test the alarm system, I unit tested the availability calculator, and the alarm detector.
+For the whole process to be tested, I also should test the watchdogs correctly working and sending WebsiteUp events.
+I would do this with more time.

 ## Things to improve

+* When a website is down, the polling rate is displayed under the "max" statistics.
+I should add a timeout symbol instead.

 * The alarms table could be more corlorful with red color for down alarms and green color for up alarms.